Doumeki21/CART253/exercises/03-love-actually/README.md

-# Template p5 project

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+# Exercise 03: Love, actually

+GOAL: Bring the mother to the baby!
+Move the purple circle using the keyboard arrow.
+Beware of the time and hidden danger zones!